How often should you service your aircon in Singapore? (And why you really shouldn't skip it)

 - You hear a louder hum or rattle.
 Fan blades collect dust unevenly, which throws balance off.

 - Water drips from the front.
-The drainage is partially blocked.
+The drainage is partially blocked — our guide to what causes a leaking aircon covers this.
 Easy fix at this stage.
 Expensive fix if you wait.

 - Smell.
 Especially after the unit's been off for a few days.
 Mould has set in.